chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

 6"h" -> 5"f"
 ```

-We conclude this (rather lengthy) example by two more observations.
+We conclude this (rather lengthy) example by two important
-First, we note that term DAGs are by no means unique; sometimes a term
+observations.
+First, we note that term DAGs are by no means unique;
-can have more than one term DAG.
-For example, you can verify that the
+sometimes a term can have two or more term DAGs.
+For example, you can
-following term DAG *with 8 vertices* corresponds to the same term
+verify that the following term DAG *with 8 vertices* also corresponds
-`h(g(c,x2),f(x2),f(x0))`:
+to the same term `h(g(c,x2),f(x2),f(x0))`:

 ```
 3"f" -> 1"x2"